MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - **Data Format**: Requires a tuple of [BuiltInVariableType](#builtinvariabletype)s
 - **Event Disambiguation**: System checks both name and parameterTypes before executing listeners

+!!! warning CodeBlockEvents have a per-frame limit.
+    If `sendCodeBlockEvent` is called, including for [built-in events](#built-in-code-block-events), 2048 times or more in a frame, then an error is thrown, disrupting [event execution for the frame](#script-phase).

 #### Built-In Code Block Events
 The system uses `CodeBlockEvent`s for many built-in actions.
 For example, when an [entity](#entities) enters a [trigger zone](#trigger-gizmo) with matching [tags](#entity-tags), the system sends `CodeBlockEvents.onEntityEnterTrigger` to the trigger.
 See the [list of built-in CodeBlockEvents](#all-built-in-codeblockevents) for more info.